Delayed sleep phase disorder

 • trouble waking up in the morning in time to go to work or school

 Your body's circadian rhythm is controlled mainly by the hormone melatonin.
 Melatonin is made by the pineal gland in your brain and helps to control your body's sleep pattern and sleep-wake cycle.
 For most people, melatonin levels start to increase between 7pm and 11pm and reach their peak values (maximum sleepiness) between 2am to 4am.
-Melatonin production is suppressed by light.
+Melatonin production is suppressed by light but regular exposure to natural or sun light is crucial for normal circadian rhythm.

-With teenagers, DSPD may be due to biological reasons where the onset of melatonin begins about an hour later in teens than adults.
-Staying up late to do homework, watch TV, play online games or use the internet can make the sleep delay worse.
+With teenagers, DSPD may be partly due to biological reasons as the onset of the melatonin hormone production begins on average about an hour later in teens than adults.
+Staying up late to do homework, watch TV, play online games or use the internet will make the sleep delay worse.

-There's no specific test to diagnose DSPD.
+There's no specific medical test to diagnose DSPD.
 Diagnosis usually involves your healthcare provider asking you questions about your sleep patterns and sleep environment.
-You may be asked to keep a sleep diary to note when you go to bed, when you fall asleep, and when you wake and what you do in the evening before bed.
-This log helps your healthcare provider get a full picture of your sleep habits.
+You should be asked to keep a sleep diary to note when you go to bed, when you fall asleep, and when you wake and what you do in the evening before bed.
+This log helps your healthcare provider get a full picture of your sleep habits and suggest possible changes.

-Sometimes an actigraph (wrist watch-like device) is used to measure your sleep-wake pattern for a period of 2 weeks.
-It records your movement and light to determine when you are asleep or awake.
+Sometimes an actigraph (wrist watch-like device) is used to measure your sleep-wake pattern for a period of up to 2 weeks.
+It records your movement to help to determine when you are asleep or awake.

-The goal of treatment for DSPD is to shift your sleep-schedule to an earlier time and keep to it.
-Treatment usually starts with improving sleep hygiene (see below) and you may need to reset your sleep routine.
+The goal of treatment for DSPD is to gradually shift your sleep-schedule to an earlier time over a number of weeks and then keep to it.
+You should try to reset your sleep routine.
+The use of a diary may help during this process.

 Bright light therapy in the morning

-Research shows that bright light exposure, either through natural sunlight or from a light box, in the first 1 or 2 hours of the morning helps to re-set your circadian rhythm.
+Research shows that bright light exposure in the first 1 or 2 hours of the morning helps to re-set your circadian rhythm.
+This may be from natural sunlight or, if needed in the middle of winter, from a light box.
 With your circadian rhythm re-set, you should fall asleep earlier and wake up earlier.

 It's important to note that the bright blue light from computer screens can lower your natural melatonin levels and stop you from feeling as sleepy at night.
-For this reason, you should avoid using your computer or other electronic devices for 1 hour before your planned bedtime, and set devices to limit the amount of blue light emitted.
-You should also avoid bright light during the evening hours.
+For this reason, you should avoid using your computer or other electronic devices for at least 1 to 2 hours before your planned bedtime, and set devices to limit the amount of blue light emitted.
+Avoiding bright light during the evening hours will also help.

 Improving sleep hygiene